reconbot/graphql-lambda-subscriptions/README.md

 ## Why a fork?

 I had different requirements and needed more features.
-This project wouldn't exist without `subscriptionless` and you should totally check it out.
+This project wouldn't exist without [`subscriptionless`](https://github.com/andyrichardson/subscriptionless) and you should totally check it out.

 ## Features

-- Only needs DynamoDB, API Gateway and Lambda (no app sync or other platform required, can use step functions for ping/pong support)
+- Only needs DynamoDB, API Gateway and Lambda (no [app sync](https://www.serverless.com/aws-appsync#benefits) or other managed graphql platform required, can use step functions for ping/pong support)
 - Provides a Pub/Sub system to broadcast events to subscriptions
 - Provides hooks for the full lifecycle of a subscription
 - Type compatible with GraphQL and [`nexus.js`](https://nexusjs.org)